tloula/EGCP3210-Assembler/README.md

 # Computer Architecture Assembler

+First, I designed a virtual microprocessor in a logic simulator.
+Then, I wrote the assembler program that assembles code to run in my microprocessor's memory.
+I chose to use Java and the Swing GUI Widget Toolkit.
+I was awarded extra credit for my user interface design.

 To run the assembler, download and run the Assembler.jar file.
 The <i>About</i> button shows more detailed instructions on what each button does.
 The choose file button opens up a file chooser to select the file,